Characters: Bleach Arrancars

 - One-Winged Angel: Functions as a fail-safe transformation for Ichigo whenever he's losing badly or in danger of dying.

-- Passion Is Evil: His Hollowfication draws out Ichigo's lust for power and battle to the point of eroding his sanity.
+- Passion Is Evil: Using his Hollow mask draws out Ichigo's lust for power and battle to the point of eroding his sanity.

-- Power at a Price: When fully Hollowfied, Ichigo is more-than strong enough to curb-stomp Byakuya, the Visoreds (who are all Hollowfied ex-lieutenant and captains), and Ulquiorra in his second Resurreccion, but at the price of losing his sanity and becoming a mindless Hollow.
+- Power at a Price: When fully Hollowfied, Ichigo is more-than strong enough to curb-stomp Byakuya, the Visoreds (who are all Hollowfied ex-lieutenant and captains), and Ulquiorra in his second Resurreccion, but at the price of becoming a near-mindless Hollow.

 - Power Echoes/Voice of the Legion: His voice is distorted by a warbling growl.